cloudkick/whiskey/README.md

 * optparse-js
 * async
 * sprintf
-* node-jscoverage (only required if `--coverage` option is used)
+* [node-jscoverage](https://github.com/Kami/node-jscoverage) (only required if `--coverage` option is used)

 Changes
 =======

-* 01.04.2011 - v0.3.0:
+* 01.05.2011 - v0.3.0:
  * Refactor most of the internals to make the code more readable and more easy to extend
- * Communication between main and child processes now takes place over a unix socket
+ * Communication between the main and child processes now takes place over a unix socket
  * Add support for "Reporter" classes
  * Remove the `--init-file` option
- * User can now specify how many tests run at the same time (`--concurrency [NUM]` option)
+ * User can now specify a maximum number of async tests which will run at the same time (`--concurrency [NUMBER]` option)
  * Add a new "TAP" test reporter class (`--test-reporter tap`)
- * Add test coverage support with support for text and HTML output (`--coverage`)
+ * Add test coverage support with support for text and HTML output (`--coverage` option)
- * User can now specify a module with custom assertion functions which are passed to the each test (`--custom-assert-module MODULE_PATH`)
+ * User can now specify a module with custom assertion functions which are
+   attached to the `assert` object and passed to the each test function (`--custom-assert-module MODULE_PATH`)

 Note: The test format has changed and it is not backward compatible with Whiskey 0.2.0.